The latest Kit Maker version is 2.4.0 (beta) – Link

 The pad names in Maschine mode reflect the most common sounds in a typical Maschine kit.
 Each Maschine kit preset will be made using the same samples and kit name of the original Maschine Kit.

 In the Maschine app Preferences, go the the Library tab.
 Click on the small Directory icon next to the Maschine 2 Factory Library path.
 This will show the directory of the Factory Library.
 The Expansions are installed in the same location.
-More info on finding your Maschine Library locations can be found here.
+More info on finding your Maschine Library locations can be found on the Maschine Mode help page.

 For Mac users, the default Maschine Library install locations are in the Users/Shared directory.